coopsymbiotic/coop.symbiotic.timetrack/README.md

 The "punch" in kproject is kept as-is in CiviCRM, as a custom entity.
 It provides granular information on the work done.

+The "order" in kproject becomes an "invoice" in CiviCRM.
+We deprecated the idea of tracking 'work orders'.
+The task estimates should be seen as the work orders.

 For reference:
 https://www.drupal.org/project/kproject